jdimpson/PowerBoard/README.md

 TODO:
 - do over that preserve original PowerBoost footprint so that you can either reflow the board or just pop one of AdaFruit's board onto it.

+Raspberry Pi Pins used:

+    GPIO17/Phy11 is connected to a momentary / tactile switch.
+Available for arbitrary software control (typically running my powerboard.py and associated code).
+    GPIO27/Phy13 is connected to a resistor and then an LED.
+Available for arbitrary software control (e.g. flashing to show grace period, and typically running my powerboard.py and associated code).
+    GPIO26/Phy37 is connected to via transistor and appropriate hold up resistor to the LBO signal of the PowerBoost circuit.
+This is how the Raspberry Pi knows to shut down.
+The signal is held at battery level (but level shifted to 3.3 V before hitting the RPi) until the Li Ion battery level drops below 3.4VDC (or maybe it's 3.2V, I forget) at which point the LBO signal drops to ground.
+This tells the software on the RPi to do a graceful shutdown.